codiga/visualstudio-extension/CONTRIBUTE.md

 > Always check that you don't have a installation of the extension from the marketplace in your experimental instance.
 If the id changed it can happen that you have two versions of the same extension which will result in conflicts.

+If you encounter an error dialog saying *A project with Output Type of Class Library cannot be started directly.*, make sure to set the Extension project as the startup project in the Solution settings.
+Here's an article to help you with that: https://ourcodeworld.com/articles/read/194/a-project-with-an-output-type-of-class-library-cannot-be-started-directly

 ### Test out the extension
 To see how the extension is working create or open a `.cs`-File and type `.` anywhere to bring up the shortcut completion window.
 The extension should also appear under *Extensions -> Manage Extensions -> Installed*.